simpleinjector/Documentation/source/decisions.rst

 The `Register Resolve Release <http://blog.ploeh.dk/2010/09/29/TheRegisterResolveReleasepattern/>`_ (RRR) pattern is a common pattern that DI containers implement.
 In general terms the pattern describes that you should tell the container how to build each object  graph (Register) during application start-up, ask the container for an object graph (Resolve) at the beginning of a request, and tell the container when you’re done with that object graph (Release) after the request.

 Although this pattern applies to Simple Injector, we never force users to have to explicitly release any service once they have finished with it.
-With Simple Injector your components are automatically released when the web request finishes, or when you dispose of your :ref:`Lifetime Scope <PerLifetimeScope>` or :ref:`Execution Context Scope <PerExecutionContextScope>`.
+With Simple Injector your components are automatically released when the web request finishes, or when you dispose of your :ref:`Lifetime Scope <LifeStyle-PerLifetimeScope>` or :ref:`Execution Context Scope <LifeStyle-PerExecutionContextScope>`.
 By not forcing users to release what they resolve, we adhere to the following design principles:

 * :ref:`Never fail silently <Never-fail-silently>`
 * :ref:`Features should be intuitive <Features-should-be-intuitive>`